 We came across three great photos of this Futuro this week.
 The first photo came up in a Google Image search; the url led to Scoop.it but we could never actually find the page the photo was displayed on so we are not able to credit the photographer but we love the photo.
 If this is your work please let us know so we can credit you for this awesome photo.
 The other two photos, one an exterior shot and one an interior shot, are displayed here courtesy of Velvet Galerie.

 Ben from Velvet Galerie has confirmed to me that the move to the Marché Dauphine as a permanent one so I have updated the location onfo on this page.

 The French Futuro has been moved to a new location at the Marché Dauphine in the northern suburbs of Paris [134 Rue des Rosiers, 93400 Saint-Ouen, 01 40 12 14 68].
-Information about this move can be found on the Velvet Galerie website; my thanks to Ben at Velvet Galerie who dropped me an email letting me know about the move.
+Information about this move can be found on the Velvet Galerie website; our thanks to Ben at Velvet Galerie who dropped us an email letting us know about the move.

-I am not entirely sure [as is often the case I am in the hands of Google Translate since most of the information I can find on this is in French] but while the Futuro is already moved [the photo at left showing it in its new location and the video of its reassembly confirms this] it appears it will not be openly on display until 100413 [if anyone with better French than I can confirm that or correct me please do].
+We are not entirely sure (as is often the case we are in the hands of Google Translate since most of the information we can find on this is in French) but while the Futuro is already moved (the photo below showing it in its new location along with the video of its reassembly confirms this) it appears it will not be openly on display until 100413 (if anyone with better French than ours can confirm that or correct us please let us know.